stephanpieterse/pyblend-animidi/readme.md

 Please make sure of your indentation by checking the default config as well

 <pre>
-# use absolute paths ... it just works better

 midifile:
     # name of the input file to parse.